 According to my Mother, my brother Ricky needs extra love and care because of his addiction.
 My family rights are ignored.
 She always favors what's right for Ricky.
 In recovery, I learn I have rights too.

-My birthday is on the 4th of July.
-Last night my Mom told me, “We can’t go to your favorite restaurant, El Taco Loco,” said my Mom, “because they serve beer.
-Ricky can’t go to restaurants that serve alcohol.
-Besides,” she added, “Ricky has a meeting on Tuesday nights.
-We’ll have to celebrate your birthday on Wednesday instead.”
+Here's a typical accommodation my mother makes for Ricky.
+Our family tradition is this: each person gets a fun dinner on their birthday at their favorite restaurant.
+Except me.
+"We can't go to El Taco Loco," my Mom said, "because they serve beer.
+Ricky can't go to restaurants that serve alcohol.
+Besides," she added, "Ricky has a meeting on Tuesday nights.
+We'll have to celebrate your birthday on Wednesday instead."

 I sound petty, but this isn't an isolated incident.
 It's just the latest in a series of injustices.
 When we were kids, I had very strict rules.
 Ricky didn't.
 If I disobeyed, I faced harsh consequences.
 Ricky had "different" punishments because "You just can't yell at Ricky."
 Or "Spanking doesn't work on Ricky."